Oblomov/xdpi/README.md

 You will need a compiler supporting C99, and development files for Xlib, the XRANDR and Xinerama extensions, xcb, xcb-xrandr and xcb-xinerama.

+If you do not have xcb or your xcb version is too old, you can compile without xcb support by running

+    make xcb=0

 ## Why both Xlib and xcb?

 Mostly, because I wanted to have a look at xcb and how different it was